Patriots’ Danny Shelton believes last season’s benching may have been a blessing - The Boston Globe

 FOXBOROUGH — Danny Shelton may have been sitting, but he wasn’t about to start pouting, too.

-The Patriots defensive tackle was hit with a dose of adversity late last season — his first in New England — when he was benched for a three-game stretch.
+The Patriots defensive tackle was hit with the first real dose of adversity late last season — his first in New England — when he was benched for a three-game stretch.
 In Cleveland, the 2015 first-round pick had started 45 of 46 games.
-Not suiting up was not something Shelton was accustomed to.
+Not suiting up was not something Shelton he was accustomed to.

 Advertisement